PyWiFeS/pipeline/README.md

     /../../pipeline/pipeline_params/params_extract.json

 The sky annulus is hard-coded to extend from 3 to 4 times the JSON-specified source radius.
 The pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default JSON setup).
+If the inputs are Nod & Shuffle frames, the sky is not subtracted.

 ### Extra usabilities
 #### Multiprocessing